SNC E-4C Survivable Airborne Operations Center: Selection process

-In April 2024, Sierra Nevada Corporation was awarded a $13 billion contract for five aircraft with the contract expected to be completed by 2036.
+In April 2024, Sierra Nevada Corporation was awarded a $13 billion contract for five aircraft, with the contract expected to be completed by 2036.
 In May 2024, Sierra Nevada announced the purchase of five Boeing 747-8s from Korean Air for conversion, to be delivered for modification work by September 2025.
-Flight testing of the first aircraft commenced in August 2025.
+In August 2025, flight testing of the first aircraft began.

 Design

 Details about the design have not been publicly released, partially due to the classified nature of its mission but also because the project is still in development.
 The Air Force described its mission in the FY2024 budget request:The Survivable Airborne Operations Center (SAOC) will replace the aging E-4B fleet which faces capability gaps, diminishing manufacturing sources, increased maintenance costs, and parts obsolescence as it approaches the end of its serviceable life.
 SAOC will provide POTUS, SECDEF and the CJCS a worldwide, survivable, and enduring node of the National Military Command System (NMCS) to fulfill national security requirements throughout all stages of conflict.
 As a command, control and communications center directing US forces, executing emergency war orders and coordinating the activities of civil authorities including national contingency plans, this capability ensures continuity of operations and continuity of government as required in a national emergency or after negation/destruction of ground command and control centers.
 SAOC will fulfill the requirements of the AF Nuclear Mission by providing Nuclear Command, Control and Communications (NC3) capabilities to enable the exercise of authority and direction by the President to command and control US military nuclear weapons operations.

-While the project was in the early stages in 2023, some of the existing project work set requirements that would seem to rule out any aircraft platform except the Boeing 747-8.
+While the project was in the early stages in 2023, some of the existing requirements seemed to rule out any aircraft platform except the Boeing 747-8.
 In 2022, Col. Brian Golden said:

 You need a very large, four-engine aircraft to execute our mission set.
 There was a lot of discussion on: Could it be done on two engines?
 Partly.
 A lot of risk would have to be taken, and it wasn’t the Air Force’s risk to take.